Adirondack Mountains New York, USA Travel Guide

 Check operating hours, seasonal closures, and potential fees for attractions.

-Wear comfortable, sturdy shoes, especially for sites involving walking trails or uneven terrain.
+Wear comfortable, sturdy shoes, especially for places of interest involving walking paths or uneven terrain.

-Bring your camera for the abundant photo opportunities, from grand landscapes to unique local details.
+Bring your camera for the abundant photo opportunities, from grand landscapes to special local details.